Students in or from foster care

 - maintaining good academic standing

-- applying for and accept the maximum available government student aid for which you are eligible (preferably by June 30 for the upcoming academic year)
+- applying for and accept the maximum available government student aid and/or Indigenous Band Support Funding for which you are eligible (preferably by June 30 for the upcoming academic year)

 - submitting an In-Course Financial Aid application in Minerva using the Financial Aid/Awards menu